mananahmed/syllabi/cc2.md

 * Introductions + Essays

 ### 2
-* Hobbes, *Leviathan*, Introduction and Part 1 "Of Man"
+* Thomas Hobbes, *Leviathan*, Introduction and Part 1 "Of Man"
 * John Locke, "Second Treatise of Government" Ch.
 1-9
 * John Locke, "The Fundamental Constitutions of Carolina"